JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 {% endhighlight %}

 Now that we can load in the data, let's move on to the code that sets our global parameters.
-These are values that are either specific to the data set or specific to the training procedure.
-Practically speaking, if you're just using the provided email data set, you will only be interested in playing with the training session parameters.
+These are values that are either (a) specific to the data set or (b) specific to the training procedure.
+Practically speaking, if you're using the provided email data set, you will only be interested in adjusting the training session parameters.

 {% highlight python %}